akhan7/fss16groupG/code/8/README.md

 ###Threats to Validity
   1. Only the default GA values were used for NSGA-II implementation.
 In this project we can improve the results by optimizing the parameters for GA.
-  2. There is a discrepancy observed for DTLZ3 with 8 objectives and 20 and 40 decisions.
-  3. We use Hypervolume function to measure performance.
-There are multiple other tools which could be used.
-The given results might be skewed because of the use of Hypervolume.
-  4. The early termination condtion may be terminating a loop prematurely when a better candidate could be found.

 ###Future Work
-1. We could generate multiple instances of the default values and generate the graphs for those and then decide which set of values work the best.
-2. Instead of just using hypervolume , we could also use spread or the loss and compute multiple graphs.
-Instead on measuring performance based on just hypervolume , we could base it on all three of the parameters and then conclude results.
-3. The early termination condition could be changed to a more lenient one , we could instead terminate when there are two instances of the chid frontier not doing any better.
-4. GA could be extended to multiple other models and the efficiency of it to optimize other models could be measured as well.

 ###References:-